Want To Make What You Do More Than a Job?

 CareerExplorer is a great test that lets you find specific jobs you might be suited for.
 The core test and results are free, but you can spend $35 to get more details and insights.
 (30 minutes)

-If you want to understand your personality and how it will impact you in the world of work, you can take Jung's Typology Test to learn about your Meyers-Briggs personality type for free.
+If you want to understand your personality and how it will impact you in the world of work, you can take Jung's Typology Test to learn about your Myers-Briggs personality type for free.
 (64 Questions)

 CareerFitter takes about 10 minutes to complete, looks at what you bring to a workplace, and gives you information about specific careers, how well they fit you, and how much you might earn.

-The 123 Career Test is a quick graphics-based test that is easy to take and use.
+The 123 Career Test is a quick, graphics-based test that is easy to take and use.

 Maine Career Center has dozens of resources, including Job Listings from across Maine.